📶World Mobile

 How it Works:

-To start earning 20% fixed APR, navigate to Wise's RWA Vaultsarrow-up-right page, connect your browser wallet, and deposit USDC or USDT.
+To start earning 20% fixed APR, navigate to Wise's RWA Vaults page, connect your browser wallet, and deposit USDC or USDT.
 This will take two transactions, one for approval and one for depositing.

 Claiming Interest:

-Users can claim or compound rewards, and top-up their position at any time by tapping the "view position" button.
+Users can claim or compound their interest, and top-up their position at any time by tapping the "view position" button.

 Liquidating Principal:

 Users can retrieve their principal from the vault by setting a sell order.
-This switches all new money coming into the vault to purchase your sell order first, before sending any more funds to World Mobile.
+This switches all new deposits and compounded funds coming into the vault to purchase your sell order first, before sending any more funds to World Mobile.
 Tap "view position" and select withdraw to set a sell order.

 How Safe is the Vault from Attacks?

-Our vaults automatically forward all deposits directly to World Mobile to buy nodes, (that Wise then own).
-There are no principal funds sitting in the vault to be attacked.
-Additionally, the node infrastructure is insured against defects and damages (2.5% annual cost paid by Wise).
+Our vaults automatically forward deposits to World Mobile to buy nodes, which Wise then owns.
+This means no principal funds are sitting in the vault to be attacked.
+Additionally, the nodes are insured against defects and damages (2.5% annual cost paid by Wise).
 Maintenance, installation, and any hardware upgrades are handled entirely by World Mobile.
-Users can be assured that, once they deposit, they can count on 20% APR with very little risk.
 Wise transfers the revenue received from World Mobile every month back into the vault for users to claim, and users can avoid the (unlikely) possibility of an attacker finding an exploit to steal the incoming revenue by collecting their rewards from the vault on a regular basis.

 Can the Vault APR% ever change?